boost-cmake/bcm/doc/src/BCMSetupVersion.rst

 .. option:: PARSE_HEADER <header-name>

-Rather than set a version and generate a header, this will parse a header with macor that define the version, and use those values to set the version for the project.
+Rather than set a version and generate a header, this will parse a header with macros that define the version, and then use those values to set the version for the project.